 Ochratoxin is also excreted in human milk.
 Yes, this means moms exposed to OTA will expose their breast fed infants.
 The amount in milk is less than that found in blood though.
 Sudies report as much as ten times less.

-Now the next thing that was identified was that feeding concentrates (largely grains) to ruminants could decrease this protective feature and increase the amount of absorbed mycotoxin.
+The next thing that was identified was that feeding concentrates (largely grains) to ruminants could decrease this protective feature and increase the amount of absorbed mycotoxin.
 Feeding sheep grains along with their hay decreased the ability to degrade the ochratoxin A by 20%.
 There are two possible things that might be happening here.
 One is that the grains may have a lot of ochratoxin on them or the other is that the grains may make the rumen less hospitable for the protozoans.
 (When I use to have organic dairy goats, all of us raising goats organically knew that grains were not healthy to feed the animal and we kept them to a minimum.
 It is kind of like feeding candy to kids.)
 So, in comes another study which found feeding sheep grains decreased the protozoan in the rumen and caused an increase in OTA that was not degraded and ended up being absorbed by the sheep where it was detected in their serum.

 Testing For Ochratoxin Exposure

-Ochratoxin can be measured in blood serum, in urine and in human kidneys (post-mortem of course) OTA in blood serum is a useful biomarker of OTA exposure due to its high-affinity binding to serum albumin or to other small proteins, which should result in higher serum OTA levels and long persistence of OTA in blood serum.
+Ochratoxin can be measured in blood serum, in urine and in human kidneys (post-mortem of course).
+OTA in blood serum is a useful biomarker of OTA exposure due to its high-affinity binding to serum albumin, or to other small proteins, which should result in higher serum OTA levels and long persistence of OTA in blood serum.
 Indeed, the OTA blood levels give a better idea of exposure over longer periods of time.
 Urine biomarkers are more relevant for day to day exposure.
 OTA derivatives have also been measured in the blood and urine.

 In one study, The correlation between the blood plasma ochratoxin A levels and ochratoxin A consumption was not significant (95% confidence limit).
-However, a significant correlation was found between ochratoxin A consumption and the urine ochratoxin A concentration expressed as the total amount excreted. the correlation between the plasma ochratoxin A levels and ochratoxin A consumption was not significant (95% confidence limit).
 However, a significant correlation was found between ochratoxin A consumption and the urine ochratoxin A concentration expressed as the total amount excreted.

 Testing for ochratoxin in the urine can be obtained at these labs.